Program Director

 Megha Miglani, MD

-Megha Miglani, MD is an staff psychiatrist at Hillmont Psychiatric Center of VCMC.She previously worked as the Medical Director of Psychiatric Emergency Services at California Pacific Medical Center (CPMC) and as an Assistant Clinical Professor at UCSF, supervising residents and medical students at both CPMC and Zucker San Francisco General Hospital (ZSFG).
+Dr. Megha Miglani is an staff psychiatrist at Hillmont Psychiatric Center of VCMC.
+She previously worked as the Medical Director of Psychiatric Emergency Services at California Pacific Medical Center (CPMC) and as an Assistant Clinical Professor at UCSF, supervising residents and medical students at both CPMC and Zucker San Francisco General Hospital (ZSFG).
 Her present practice specialties are acute inpatient psychiatry, public psychiatry, and consult-liaison psychiatry.

 Dr. Miglani received her MD degree from Keck School of Medicine of USC in 2009 and completed residency in Psychiatry at Cedars Sinai Medical Center (CSMC) from 2009 to 2012.
 The closure of CSMC’s inpatient and outpatient psychiatric services prompted Dr. Miglani to complete her residency at Yale University where she served as a Chief Resident on the Consult-Liaison Service at the VA.
 At Yale University, Dr. Miglani created curriculum for 2nd year medical students and joined the Yale faculty as a clinical instructor after graduation in 2013.
 She completed the UCSF Public Psychiatry fellowship in 2014 and joined UCSF as clinical faculty .
 She is a member of the American Psychiatric Association and Southern California Psychiatric Society.
 She has published one article on global psychiatry.

-Ronald Pollack, MD
+Ronald D. Pollack, MD

-Ronald D. Pollack, M.D. is Site Director for the Psychiatry Residency and Lead Psychiatrist for the Outpatient Clinics at Community Memorial Healthcare.
-He teaches psychiatry to primary care residents at both the Community Memorial Healthcare and the Ventura County Medical Center.
-His previous responsibilities included Medical Director of Prototypes Women’s Recovery Program, Psychiatric Advisor to Livingston Memorial Visiting Nurse Association, and Lead Psychiatrist for the Ventura County Jail.
+Dr. Ronald D. Pollack is Site Director for the Psychiatry Residency and Lead Psychiatrist for the Outpatient Clinics at Community Memorial Healthcare.
+He teaches psychiatry to primary care residents at both Community Memorial Healthcare and Ventura County Medical Center.
+His previous responsibilities included Medical Director of Prototypes Women’s Recovery Program, Psychiatric Advisor to Livingston Memorial Visiting Nurse Association, and Lead Psychiatrist for Ventura County Jail.
 His prior appointments include Chair, Department of Psychiatry in Family Medicine, Northridge Medical Center–UCLA School of Medicine, 1981-1991.
-Dr. Pollack received his MD degree from Chicago Medical School in 1977, interned at Los Angeles County Hospital, 1977-1978, and completed his residency in Psychiatry in 1981, with an emphasis on psychiatry in family care.
-He is board-certified in General Psychiatry.
+Dr. Pollack received his MD degree from Chicago Medical School in 1977, interned at Los Angeles County Hospital 1977-1978, and completed his residency in Psychiatry in 1981, with an emphasis on psychiatry in family care.
+He is board-certified in General Psychiatry by the American Board of Psychiatry and Neurology.

 Daniel C. Powell, MA